Malia Obama Expelled From Harvard For Smoking Marijuana? Only If You Believe Fake News [Debunked]

 Fourth, and lastly, Malia Obama isn’t even enrolled at Harvard yet.
 She plans to begin her education there in the fall of 2017; a quick glance at the calendar indicates that that is months away from now.
 More than likely she is, as of this writing, currently working in Madrid, or vacationing with her family.
 She’s definitely not taking classes at (or getting thrown out of) Harvard.

-Bottom line: Malia Obama has not been expelled from Harvard for smoking pot.
+The bottom line is Malia Obama has not been expelled from Harvard for smoking pot.

 [Featured Image by Olivier Douliery-Pool/Getty Images]